Google Compute Engine

 Generate GCE API keys

-We need three credentials to connect with your account:
+Once the above is done, we will need three things to connect with your account:

-- Project ID - this is available at the top of the Overview page
+- Project ID - this is your project ID (available at the top of the Overview page)

 Add GCE keys to an application